TouK/nussknacker/engine/flink/management/periodic/README.md

   - `deployMaxRetries` - maximum amount of retries for failed deployment.
   - `deployRetryPenalize` - an amount of time by which the next retry should be delayed.
 - `jarsDir` -  directory for jars storage.
+- `maxFetchedPeriodicScenarioActivities` -  optional, maximum number of latest ScenarioActivities specific to DM, that will be fetched, by default unlimited